Mike Kelley (artist): Legacy

 The Mike Kelley Foundation for the Arts was established by the artist in 2008 prior to his death and seeks to further Kelley's philanthropic work through grants for innovative projects that reflect his multifaceted artistic practice.
 The Foundation also fosters the artist's legacy more broadly and advances the understanding of his life and creative achievements.

 Art market

-In 2007, Kelley's Deodorized Central Mass with Satellites (1991) was auctioned at Phillips de Pury & Company for $2.7 million, a price record for the artist.
-The artist's Memory Ware Flat #29 (2001) sold for $3.1 million at Sotheby's in 2015.
+The artist's most expensive works sold at auction: